HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Fetching the Data

 It is up to the Data Source to set the status of each Task as appropriate. (see the [Task state machine] diagram in the FHIR specification for more background on Task transitions).
 When the task is completed, the Data Consumer fetches the data of interest which is referenced by `Task.output`.
-The Task can refer to external resources which can be subsequently fetched by the Data Consumer, or it can refer to a search set Bundle [contained] within the Task resource itself. <span class="bg-success" markdown="1">  As documented [here](direct-query.html#read-warning), when signatures are required, the Data Consumer must use a [FHIR RESTful search] instead of [FHIR RESTful read].
+The Task can refer to external resources which can be subsequently fetched by the Data Consumer, or it can refer to a search set Bundle [contained] within the Task resource itself.
+As documented [here](direct-query.html#read-warning), when signatures are required, the Data Consumer must use a [FHIR RESTful search] instead of [FHIR RESTful read].
 In the circumstances of a contained Bundle, the bundle does not have an independent existence.
 By using a contained Bundle, the Data Source can provide information to Data Consumers who can not perform a direct query.
 For example, the Data Consumer can only access the patient's data via FHIR RESTful reads or searches if they are authorized to access it.
-Since the Data Source controls the release of information contained in the Bundle, patient privacy and security is maintained.</span><!-- new-content -->
+Since the Data Source controls the release of information contained in the Bundle, patient privacy and security is maintained.